Stellarium/stellarium/skycultures/indian_nakshatras/description.md

 I thank B. S. Shylaja for consulting me in my studies of the history of Vedic astronomy.

 Students of the University of Jena, Germany: Vincent Gerlach, Fabian Hofer, Luca-Philipp Grumbach, Mher Mnatsakanyan, Richard Hofmann and Moritz Rätz.
-These students developed a "Sky Culture Maker Plugin" for Stellarium which I am herewith testing.
+These students developed the "Sky Culture Maker Plugin" for Stellarium which I am herewith testing.

 ## License